ITensor/ITensors.jl/docs/src/index.md

 ITensor is a library for rapidly creating correct and efficient tensor network algorithms.

-The source code for ITensor can be found here: [https://github.com/ITensor/ITensors.jl](https://github.com/ITensor/ITensors.jl).
+The source code for ITensor can be found [on Github](https://github.com/ITensor/ITensors.jl).

 Additional documentation can be found on the ITensor website [itensor.org](https://itensor.org/).